Hillsborough disaster: 20th anniversary

 In 2009, on the 20th anniversary of the disaster, Liverpool's request that their Champions League quarter-finals return leg, scheduled for 15 April, be played the day before was granted.

 The event was remembered with a ceremony at Anfield attended by over 28,000 people.
 The Kop, Centenary and Main Stands were opened to the public before part of the Anfield Road End was opened to supporters.
 The memorial service, led by the Bishop of Liverpool began at 14:45 BST and a two-minute silence (observed across Liverpool and in Sheffield and Nottingham, including public transport coming to a stand-still) was held at the time of the disaster twenty years earlier, 15:06 BST.
 Burnham, by then the Sports Minister, addressed the crowd but was heckled by supporters chanting "Justice for the 96".
 The ceremony was attended by survivors of the disaster, families of victims and the Liverpool team, with goalkeeper Pepe Reina leading the team and management staff onto the pitch.
 Team captain Steven Gerrard and vice-captain Jamie Carragher handed the freedom of the city to the families of all the victims.
 Candles were lit for each of the 96 people who died.
 Kenny Dalglish, Liverpool's manager at the time of the disaster, read a passage from the Bible, "Lamentations of Jeremiah".
 The Liverpool manager, Rafael Benítez, set 96 balloons free.
 The ceremony ended with 96 rings of church bells across the city and a rendition of "You'll Never Walk Alone".

 Other services took place at the same time, including at the Anglican Liverpool Cathedral and the Roman Catholic Liverpool Metropolitan Cathedral.
-After the two minutes' silence, bells on civic buildings rang out throughout Merseyside.
+After the two-minute silence, bells on civic buildings rang out throughout Merseyside.

-A song was released to mark the 20th anniversary, entitled "Fields of Anfield Road" which peaked at No. 14 in the UK charts.
+A song was released to mark the 20th anniversary, entitled "Fields of Anfield Road", which peaked at number 14 in the UK charts.

 Liverpool, Chelsea, Arsenal, and Manchester United players showed respect by wearing black armbands during their Champions League quarter-final matches on 14 and 15 April 2009.

 On 14 May, more than 20,000 people packed Anfield for a match held in memory of the victims.
 The Liverpool Legends, comprising ex-Liverpool footballers beat the All Stars, captained by actor Ricky Tomlinson, 3–1.
 The event also raised cash for the Marina Dalglish Appeal which was contributed towards a radiotherapy centre at University Hospital in Aintree.

 With the imminent release of police documents relating to events on 15 April 1989, the Hillsborough Family Support Group launched Project 96, a fundraising initiative on 1 August 2009.
 At least 96 current and former Liverpool footballers are being lined up to raise £96,000 by auctioning a limited edition (of 96) signed photographs.